 8. More opportunities to be hospitable!

-There’s a lovely feeling about having a clean and organised home for a number of reasons.
-You can have company drop by unexpectedly and you won’t feel embarrassed.
+There’s a lovely feeling about having a clean and organised home for several reasons.
+You can have company drop by unexpectedly, and you won’t feel embarrassed.
 Also, you’ll be able to entertain with a moment’s notice because your home is in great shape.